©2005 Felleisen, Proulx, et. al.

 will also need an auxilliary classes that represent a list of

-s.
+Strings.
 You may read more about binary search tree in HtDP.

 Design the classes that represent binary search trees of

-s.
+Strings.
 Make examples of data.

-that determines whether two binary
+Design the method same that determines whether two binary

 search trees are the same, i.e. they have the same structure and

-contain the same String
+contain the same Strings.

-Design the method insert
+Design the method insert that insert a String into

 a binary search tree, preserving the tree property stated